 5. Struggle for Freedom

-The theme of the Struggle for emancipation can also be seen in “Yellow-Yellow” as the people of Niger Delta have no other option than to revolt against the actions of the Western oil companies and the corrupt self-centred leaders that have exploited them excruciatingly over time.
+The theme of the Struggle for emancipation can also be seen in “Yellow-Yellow” as the people of Niger Delta have no other option than to revolt against the actions of the Western oil companies and the corrupt self-centered leaders that have exploited them excruciatingly over time.

-As we have seen earlier, the activities of the oil companies have made life unliveable for the indegenes.
+As we have seen earlier, the activities of the oil companies have made life unliveable for the indigenes.
 Their lands are arid, their waters are not safe, and neither is their air clean of pollutants.